An algebraic approach to gravitational quantum mechanics: Time evolution of a Gaussian wave function

 \section{Time evolution of a Gaussian wave function}

 Now let us consider the time evolution of the free Gaussian wave packet.
-This is most suitable done via the Fourier transform, which in the absence of any external potential evolves in time according to \be g_t(P)= \rme^{ - \frac{ \rmi P^2 t}{ 2 M}}g_0(P)\,. \ee By applying the inverse Fourier transformation we obtain the wave function at time $t>0$ as follows \be
+This is most suitable done via the Fourier transform, which in the absence of any external potential evolves in time according to \be g_t(P)= \rme^{ - \frac{ \rmi P^2 t}{ 2 M}}g_0(P)\,. \ee Obviously, $|g_t(P)|^2=|g_0(P)|^2$ and hence $\left\langle P^2\right\rangle_{g_t}=\left\langle P^2\right\rangle_{g_0}$.
+That is, it is given by the initial expectation value \eqref{P2_0}.